codeforequity-at/botium-bindings/README-Slack.md

 Testing your Slack Chatbots
 ===========================
-Here you find a quick introduction how to test your Slack Chatbot with TestMyBot.
+Here you find a quick introduction how to test your Slack chatbot with TestMyBot.
+The [sample chatbot](https://github.com/howdyai/botkit-starter-slack) is taken from Bitkit.

 ## What Slack API features are supported ?